California R&D Tax Credit – All You Need to Know

 Fact Checked

-This can make the program relatively competitive, meaning that you should apply as soon as possible to avoid falling behind.
+This can make the program relatively competitive, meaning you should apply as soon as possible to stay caught up.

 The program helps you recover a part of your expenses by providing tax credits for qualified research expenses against your overall tax liability.
-As a result, you pay lesser taxes providing more cash flow to your business, and helping to offset the cost of in-house research expenses.
+As a result, you pay fewer taxes, providing more cash flow to your business and helping to offset the cost of in-house research expenses.

-In this article, we will explore the details of the California research and development credit and provide a guide for businesses to maximize their tax savings through their R&D initiatives.
+In this article, we will explore the details of the California research and development credit and guide businesses in maximizing their tax savings through their R&D initiatives.

 What are California R&D Tax Credits?